SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 - **Password:** The password token is located in the API access entry in the Sigfox Cloud next to **Password**.
 - **Parent Group ID:** This ID is written in your URL when you are logged into your Sigfox account and you have selected the "Cumulocity" group.
 For example, "https://backend.sigfox.com/group/**9823ruj29j9d2j9828hd8**/info".

 > **Info:** The group name in the screenshot below is only an example.
-It must not necessarily be "Cumulocity".
+It does not necessarily have to be "Cumulocity".

 ![API access page](/images/device-protocols/sigfox/sigfox-parentgroupid.png)